Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 public: false
 ---

 Write once, deploy everywhere.
-This promise has been made time and time again for many years but there is still so much potential left before the final answer.
+This promise has been made time and time again.

-Microsoft introduced its Universal Windows Platform in 2015 which supported many Windows platforms and was used by the author with great enthusiasm until Windows Mobile became a thing of the past.
+Microsoft introduced its Universal Windows Platform in 2015 which supported many Windows platforms and was used by the author with great enthusiasm until Windows on mobile became a thing of the past.
 The acquisition of Xamarin in 2016 marked the next stepping stone in going multiplatform and will soon be superseded by the [.NET Multi-Platform App UI](https://learn.microsoft.com/de-de/dotnet/maui) (MAUI).
 Microsoft may have lost their platform, but they are far from leaving the field.

-Apple does not live under the same rock it started iOS with by going open-source with Swift and making iOS apps compatible with macOS.
-This new-found openness ends at the borders of its own ecosystem though.
+Apple does not live under the same rock it started iOS with and open-sourced Swift or made iOS apps compatible with macOS.
+This new-found openness though ends at the borders of their own ecosystem.

 Google on the other hand does not only feature its own platform but introduced one of the leading multiplatform frameworks as well.
-Flutter supports mobile on both Android and iOS, desktop and web, has a steep learning curve and is completely open-source.
-While this framework is one of the best options to implement once and deploy everywhere in 2023, it also introduces an additional platform with its own programming language and layer of complexity.
+Flutter supports Android, iOS, desktop and web.
+While this framework stands tall among all available options to write once and deploy everywhere, it also introduces an additional platform with its own programming language and layer of complexity.

 > Disclaimer: This blogpost is not meant as a rating of or comparison between multiplatform frameworks.
 They all have their right to exist and the choice depends on numerous factors, some of them even beyond the developers' control.
 Examples for tools, frameworks or libaries are not representative and may be switched out for other options.
 They shall simply illustrate a potential migration path when moving to KMM.

 Entering Kotlin Multiplatform Mobile.

+## Kotlin Multiplatform Mobile

 Kotlin Multiplatform Mobile (KMM) supports a similar number of platforms as Flutter, including Android and iOS.
 Since its introduction in 2020 many companies have been joining the platform, such as Netflix, VMWare and Philips.
 In October 2022 [it went Beta](https://blog.jetbrains.com/kotlin/2022/10/kmm-beta) and has been declared production-ready which was accompanied by Google's announcement of an [experimental preview of libraries for this platform](https://android-developers.googleblog.com/2022/10/announcing-experimental-preview-of-jetpack-multiplatform-libraries.html).
 Therefore it is safe to say that KMM has left its early days and is finally starting to gain track.

-This blogpost focuses on the transition from native- to multiplatform development using KMM.
-Readers will get an overview of the tools (not) available in 2023 regarding toolchain, frameworks and libraries.
+This blogpost focuses on the transition of seasoned native developers to a multiplatform platform.
 This is not a guide about how to set up and run a multiplatform project as this has already been covered by numerous articles out there.
+Instead, readers receive an overview of the tools (not) available in 2023 regarding toolchain, frameworks and libraries in order to get a better feeling for this young technology.

+Imagine two rooms, one representative for native development and one for multiplatform.
+You perceive the room you are in more clearly, but the voices from the other room can be heard as well.
+People change rooms from time to time to exchange or stay.
+This blogpost is the hallway between.

 ## Toolchain

 ![alt text](/assets/images/posts/blacksmith.jpg)

 **Android Studio** is being used as an integrated development environment (IDE).
-This means a well-known environment for native Android- and Flutter developers and a potential return to an IntelliJ-based IDE since the [sunset of AppCode](https://blog.jetbrains.com/appcode/2022/12/appcode-2022-3-release-and-end-of-sales-and-support).
+This means a well-known environment for native Android- or Flutter developers and a potential return to an IntelliJ-based IDE for native iOS developers since the [sunset of AppCode](https://blog.jetbrains.com/appcode/2022/12/appcode-2022-3-release-and-end-of-sales-and-support).
 Xcode is still being used for the native iOS part as its build tools are needed to compile, sign and archive apps for Apple's ecosystem.
 This also means that macOS is required to deploy an iOS app, even though some constellations may use Linux or Windows when focussing on Android while leaving iOS for others like the build server.

 **Kotlin** is the one and only programming language for KMM, as the name implies.
 This means no change for Android developers already using Kotlin - at least on the language-level, since there is no JVM anymore to rely on. iOS developers will have to learn a new programming language but should be able to quickly gain a foothold by transferring existing knowledge from Swift to Kotlin.
 Both share many paradigms, since they have been created in a similar time frame, and both put a heavy focus on extensibility which is why they are quickly adopting modern techniques like functional, reactive or declarative programming.